runicscribe/worldbuilding-docs/dae-machina/world/magic/ascended.md

 Types:

-* Necromancers
+- Necromancers
-** Liches - Ascended who have bound their soul into their own undead body.
+-- Liches - Ascended who have bound their soul into their own undead body.

-* Animancers
+- Animancers
-** Ensouled objects - Ascended who have bound their soul into an object; a weapon, book, piece of jewelery, or similar.
+-- Ensouled objects - Ascended who have bound their soul into an object; a weapon, book, piece of jewelery, or similar.
 Such ascended most commonly come about as a last resort of wizards in an unwinable situation, and are usually relatively weak, only capable of influencing whomever posseses the object.
 If they remain in the possiesion of a single person long enough, they are usually able to take over that person entirely, and eventually constuct a more powerfull form.
-** Spirits (rare) - Ascended who have bound themselves to a location, or the Aether itself.
+-- Spirits (rare) - Ascended who have bound themselves to a location, or the Aether itself.
 They tend to be weak, and fragile, but entirely unconstrained by physical limitations (althogh those bound to a location are constrained to remain in that location).

-* Artificers
+- Artificers
-** Golems - Artificiers specializing in golemancy occasionally become skilled enough that instead of merely remote controlling one of their creations, they can attach their entire soul to them.
+-- Shells - Artificiers that work with null shells occasionally become skilled enough to fully transfer their soul to into their consturcts.
 This results in an Ascended who is a magically animated construct (or spread accross many such constructs).

-* Shapeshifters -
+- Shapeshifters
-** Shapeshifters capable of distributing their conciousness across multimple bodies become inherently immortal, as if any one body the others retain enough power and consciousness to form another body to replace it.
+-- Shapeshifters capable of distributing their conciousness across multimple bodies become inherently immortal, as if any one body the others retain enough power and consciousness to form another body to replace it.
    Insects are a paticularily popular choice for such multiform shapeshifters.
 Due to their distributed conciousness, most multiform shapeshifters are at least somewhat mentally unstable.
-** More powerfull elemental shapeshifters can retain an elemental form indefinatley.
+-- More powerfull elemental shapeshifters can retain an elemental form indefinatley.
 This form does not age, and is inherently unkillable, although it may be destroyed under exceptional circumstances.

-* Dragons
+- Dragons
-** Dragons are inherently long lived, and exceptionally powerfull magic users.
+-- Dragons are inherently long lived, and exceptionally powerfull magic users.
 Any dragon that tries to become ascended through one of the above methods usually succeeds.